yaojieno1/RmiServer/README.md

 Start Rmi Server

-Right click on RmiServer.java and select "Run As -> Java Application"
+Right click on src/RmiServer.java and select "Run As -> Java Application"